Fingerprints to Tell Life Purpose

 In Palmistry, you can use fingerprints to tell life purpose.
 The real reason for knowing your purpose is to be aware of why you are here, living the life you are meant to live, your values, your worth, and your goals from a soul perspective.

 Get to understand your personal motives and make clear life decisions to claim your power and live your best life possible.
-Deciphering your life purpose based on the pattern of your fingerprints.
+Decipher your life purpose based on the pattern of your fingerprints.
 They are your personal identification, and the pattern never changes.

 Four fingerprint categories

 Fingerprints in hand analysis are used to tell the character.
 Even though each print is unique, there are four main groups for these patterns.
 The categories are whorls, loops, arches and the tented arch.